-- Checkmark the [Show highlight warnings] and [Show shadow warnings] checkboxes and enter the warning values.
-You can also select different warning colors from the dialog that appears when you click the [Warning color] box. - After specifying settings, click the [Close] button and close the window.
+Checkmark the [Show highlight warnings] and [Show shadow warnings] checkboxes and enter the warning values.
+You can also select different warning colors from the dialog that

+After specifying settings, click the [Close] button and close the window.

-Select an image and click the [1977] button.
+Select an image and click the [97] button.